JoaoVitorLeite/Rational/README.md

 ### About

-This class as be implemented as generic type
+This class was implemented using a generic type, which was implemented [here](Rational/src/main/scala/rational/Num)

 ### Project Structure